Phileader/Vue2-Firebase9-App/README.md

    1. .firebaserc
    2. firebase.json

 5. Creating a deployment target and applying a TARGET_NAME to a hosting site
+   TARGET_NAME is a short name identifier that you define yourself.
    ```sh
    firebase target:apply hosting [TARGET_NAME] [RESSOURCE_IDENTIFIER]
    ```